Discrete cosine transform: Visual media standards

 The DCT-II is an important image compression technique.
 It is used in image compression standards such as JPEG, and video compression standards such as H.26x, MJPEG, MPEG, DV, Theora and Daala.
-There, the two-dimensional DCT-II of $N \times N$ blocks are computed and the results are quantized and entropy coded.
+There, the two-dimensional DCT-II of $N \times N$ blocks is computed and the results are quantized and entropy coded.
 In this case, $N$ is typically 8 and the DCT-II formula is applied to each row and column of the block.
 The result is an 8 × 8 transform coefficient array in which the $(0,0)$ element (top-left) is the DC (zero-frequency) component and entries with increasing vertical and horizontal index values represent higher vertical and horizontal spatial frequencies.

 The integer DCT, an integer approximation of the DCT, is used in Advanced Video Coding (AVC), introduced in 2003, and High Efficiency Video Coding (HEVC), introduced in 2013.
 The integer DCT is also used in the High Efficiency Image Format (HEIF), which uses a subset of the HEVC video coding format for coding still images.
 AVC uses 4 x 4 and 8 x 8 blocks.
 HEVC and HEIF use varied block sizes between 4 x 4 and 32 x 32 pixels.
-As of 2019, AVC is by far the most commonly used format for the recording, compression and distribution of video content, used by 91% of video developers, followed by HEVC which is used by 43% of developers.
+As of 2019, AVC is by far the most commonly used format for the recording, compression and distribution of video content, used by 91% of video developers, followed by HEVC, which is used by 43% of developers.